 You can also help your teen resist urges to take risks by reminding them how important their future is.
 Teens often take risks because of short-term gains — like having fun, seeming cool, or feeling grown up for a night.
 Reminding them about their goals and dreams for the future can help them stay focused and safe.

-How do I talk about healthy and effective and effective communication skills?
+How do I talk about healthy and effective communication skills?

 You can’t have a healthy relationship without healthy communication.
 You can teach your teen to communicate with respect, honesty, and fairness.
 Healthy communication skills start with how you and your teen talk to each other.
 Here are some ways you can talk with your teen and ask them to talk with you: